 Are Delta-9 drinks legal?

 Yes.
 Under the 2018 US Farm Bill, hemp-derived products are federally legal as long as they contain less than 0.3% Delta-9 THC by dry weight.
-Because a 12-ounce can of liquid is so heavy, brands can legally infuse them with highly effective doses of THC.
+Because a 12-ounce can of liquid is so heavy, brands can legally infuse them with an effective dose of THC.

-However, the law may change by the end of the year, so keep a lookout at your local law and brand shipping policy.
+However, the law may change by the end of the year, so keep an eye out for it and always check the brand’s shipping policy.

 Can I build a tolerance to THC drinks?

 Yes.
-If you drink a 10 mg seltzer every single night, your brain’s endocannabinoid receptors will naturally downregulate.
-After a few months, that 10 mg drink will barely give you a buzz.
+If you drink a 10 mg seltzer every single night, your body will naturally get used to it.
+After a few months, that same 10 mg drink will barely give you a buzz.

-To keep your tolerance low, try to limit your consumption to weekends, but if you take them every day, take a 48-hour “tolerance break” every week.
+To keep your tolerance low, try to limit your consumption to weekends.
+If you do enjoy them daily, taking a 48-hour break every week helps reset your system.

 Can I mix a Delta-9 drink with alcohol?